C2Talon/fake_hand_relay/README.md

 # fake hand relay

-A kolmafia script written in ASH to compress the display of fake hands on profiles on the `charsheet.php` and `showplayer.php` pages.
+A kolmafia script written in ASH to compress the display of fake hands on the following pages: `charsheet.php`, `showplayer.php`, and `inventory.php`.

 ## Example